PS4 SSD Upgrade Ultimate Guide

 |Speed||Reduced latency and increased read/write speeds.
 Can handle more operations per second.||HDD’s provide higher latency and longer read/write durations.
 They handle fewer operations per second than an SSD.|

-But like what’s said earlier, if you cannot afford the high price of SSD and want a viable alternative that offers nearly 80% of the SSD performance, you should make the SSHD a priority.
+Again we remind you.
+Think of an SSHD ff you cannot afford the high price of SSD and want a viable alternative.
+It offers nearly 80% of the SSD performance with a very reasonable price.

 Limitation of PS4

 When it comes to the PS4, there are certain parameters in place set in place by Sony.
 These standards can be inclusive of certain limitations that you should be made aware of when determining if upgrading is the right choice for you.

 For example, one limitation is that because the PS4 has a 2.5″ laptop-sized drive you’re limited to upgrading storage capacity to 2TB.
 Since manufacturers aren’t making 2.5″ drives over 2 terabytes it’s something you’ll need to keep in mind.
 Now, there have been reports of individuals surpassing the 2TB storage by installing a larger drive however this is quite involved and requires more work that what would want to undertake.
 Furthermore, reports have been made from those that installed larger drives that operating systems sometimes occur and such problems you certainly want to avoid.

 At this point, Sony hasn’t been forthcoming on whether or not the PS4 incorporates SATA-II or SATA-III.
 However through a serious of tests and benchmarking it has been determined that the PS4 bus speed is in fact slower than that of SATA-III.
 Because of this, performance capabilities of installing an SSD will be limited to some degree.
 Performance increases will be noticeable when swapping the old HDD out for a SSD but because of the bus speed information won’t be able to travel quite as quickly.